 Due to Australia’s varied range of climates, temperatures and soils, a wide variety of vegetables can be grown and produced all over the country – including in your own back yard!

 Follow our guide on how to start your own backyard vegetable garden and grow small garden vegetables just for you and your family.
-Similarly, if you’re looking for further information around how to structure your vegetable garden, we’d recommend this post on garden design.

 What you’ll need: